labgrid-project/labgrid/doc/configuration.rst

 USBStorageDriver
 ~~~~~~~~~~~~~~~~
-An USBStorageDriver allows access to a USB Stick via the `USBMassStorage`
+A USBStorageDriver allows access to a USB stick or similar device via the `USBMassStorage`
 resource.

 Binds to: